mcneel/rhino.inside-revit/docs/pages/_en/beta/guides/revit-walls.md

 ### Analyzing Basic Walls

 *Basic Walls* are a special *Wall System Family* in Revit.
 They are constructed from a set of layers that are defined as part of the wall type definition.
 The also have a series of other unique options e.g. *Wrapping at Inserts*.
-The *Analyse Basic Wall Type* component shown here provide a method to analyze the *Basic Wall* types in Revit document:
+The {% include ltr/comp.html uuid="00a650ed-" %} component shown here provide a method to analyze the *Basic Wall* types in Revit document:

 ![]({{ "/static/images/guides/revit-walls05.png" | prepend: site.baseurl }})